0xAX/asm/float/README.md

 # Dot product

-This is a simple program that read two double vectors and calculates [dot product](https://en.wikipedia.org/wiki/Dot_product) of their values.
+This is a simple program that reads two double vectors and calculates the [dot product](https://en.wikipedia.org/wiki/Dot_product) of their values.

 To build the program, run: